ying-teaching/rn/docs/ch04/README.md

 ### 3.2 State and Effect

-Essentially, hooks are functions that let you "hook into" functional components to provide state and lifecycle features.
+Essentially, hooks are functions that let you "hook into" functional components to provide state management and lifecycle operations.
 In a simplified view, a component lifecycle has three stages: `mounting`, `updating` and `unmounting`.

 - `mounting`: when the component is mounted to the element tree and is rendered.
 - `updating`: when props/states change, the component is re-rendered with new changes.